The French House, Soho: History

+When still called York Minster, Raymond Postgate included it in the first volume of his Good Food Guide, 1951–52, with this entry: "Outside, this looks like an ordinary pub; inside it becomes the 'Maison Berlemont,' a French auberge with shelves full of Pernod, Byrrh, Amer Picon, Suze, Cap Corse, Mandarin, and so on.
+Upstairs there is a small room in which you will get the authentic, best cuisine bourgeoise: for an hour or so you are back in a small Paris restaurant, for a cost of about 5/6.
+Specialities: Navarin printaniere, Pied de porc, Tete de veau.
+Wines by the glass 2/-- to 2/6; bottles fairish price, e.g. White Bordeaux, 14/6; Cotes du Rhone, 15/--.
+(Recommended: Maurice Gorham; R. Postgate).

 The name was changed to "The French House" after the fire at York Minster in 1984.
 Contributions toward the restoration fund started arriving at the pub.
 Upon forwarding them, Gaston Berlemont found that the cathedral had been receiving deliveries of claret intended for him.

 In recent years, landlady Lesley Lewis has encouraged Soho photographers to exhibit in the pub with regular contributions from John Claridge, William Corbett, Carla Borel and Peter Clark; and members of illustrators' collective, Le Gun.
 Claridge based his Soho Faces project at the French from 2004 to 2017.
 He said, "I decided to document the customers at The French in earnest.
 For me, it was the one place in Soho that still held its Bohemian character, where people truly chose to share time and conversation, and I became aware that many I had once chinked glasses with were no longer around."

 The dining room at the French House was opened by Fergus and Margot Henderson in 1992.
 Fergus would later leave in 1994 to establish his St. John restaurant in Smithfield.
 Margot continued to run the dining room for several years with Melanie Arnold.
 Anna Hansen worked under the Hendersons as head chef.

+It sells more Ricard than anywhere else in Britain, and only serves beer in half-pints except on 1 April, when a recent custom has been that Suggs serves the first pint of the day.